WWE superstar surprises Special Olympic members - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — A five-time world champion in the world of wrestling stopped in Nashville Thursday.

-WWE superstar Drew McIntyre surprised dozens of Special Olympic athletes who take part of the Metro Parks DisABILITIES program.Plane crashes in Georgia General Mills parking lot, 2 possibly killed
+WWE superstar Drew McIntyre surprised dozens of Special Olympic athletes who take part of the Metro Parks DisABILITIES program.Nashville Superspeedway holds NASHCAR experience

 McIntyre spent time with the athletes greeting them, answering questions and taking pictures with them at the Centennial Sportsplex in Nashville.
 He even picked up some weights and worked out with the group.
 Before he left, he also passed out a memento to remember the occasion – their very own wrestling belts.